altaywtf/altay-dot-wtf/data/posts/decade.md

 ### Composition is the foundation
 - Systems built from composable parts are easier to understand, test, and maintain; also use.
-- Each piece should have a single purpose but work seamlessly with others.
+- Each piece should have a clear purpose and work seamlessly with others.
 - Composition applies to all layers: types, components, hooks, middleware, schemas, APIs.

 ### Abstraction is the way
 - Abstraction reduces complexity and enhances maintainability.
-- Clear boundaries between layers or components allow systems to scale without chaos.
+- Clear boundaries between layers allow systems to scale without chaos.
 - Documentation is your best friend for planning, understanding, and using abstractions.

 ### Types are the ultimate contract